zindaadmi/RideHailingAPP-GoComet/ARCHITECTURE.md

 1. Calculate bounding box (10km radius)
 2. Query database for available drivers in bounding box
 3. Calculate Haversine distance for each driver
-4. Sort by distance
+4. Sort by distance and filter to available drivers
+5. **Round-robin selection**: Use static counter to rotate through available drivers for fair distribution
-5. Attempt to assign closest available driver (with optimistic locking)
+6. Attempt to assign selected driver (with optimistic locking)
-6. Fallback to next driver if assignment fails
+7. Fallback to next driver if assignment fails

 **Performance Optimizations:**
 - Spatial indexing on (latitude, longitude)